Cherreads

 She told him to wait a moment so she could freshen up.
 He chuckled at her girlish behavior.

-"That's called enthusiasm," Ruhan replied jokingly.
+"That's called enthusiasm," Ruhan said with a grin.

-"It's beautiful," she muttered.
+"It's beautiful," she murmured.

 But before she could even step back, Ruhan had already taken the piece and pulled out his pouch to pay the vendor.
 He turned and handed it to her with a teasing smile.